anjana-ks/OIBSIP/Anjanaks_Task3/README.md

 ## Overview

 ThermoFlux is a sleek, dark-themed temperature converter that transforms a single input value into **both** remaining temperature units simultaneously.
-Designed with a **Futuristic Cyber-Minimalism** aesthetic — glassmorphic panels, glowing cyan/violet accents, and fluid micro-interactions — it delivers a polished, stand-out experience for OIBSIP Level 1, Task 3.
+Designed with a **Futuristic Cyber-Minimalism** aesthetic — glassmorphic panels, glowing cyan/violet accents, and fluid micro-interactions

 ---